mia-platform/documentation/docs/fast_data/faq/bootstrapping-fast-data.md

 When a strategies retrieves a huge number of projection identifiers, it may happen that the ingestion rate of the RTU decreases: this may increase the lag of your application, which may be critical in case there are some real-time boundaries.

-In this case, consider using an [Event-Driven Architecture](/fast_data/architecture.md#event-driven-architecture) and move the strategies to the [Single View Trigger Generator (SVTG)](/fast_data/single_view_trigger_generator.md): in this way, the Real Time Updater just stores projections on MongoDb to produce a pr-update message, that will be processed by the SVTG.
+In this case, consider using an [Event-Driven Architecture](/fast_data/architecture.md#event-driven-architecture) and move the strategies to the [Single View Trigger Generator (SVTG)](/fast_data/single_view_trigger_generator.md): in this way, the Real Time Updater just stores projections on MongoDB to produce a pr-update message, that will be processed by the SVTG.

 ### How should I set the resource limits of the Single View Creator (SVC)?

-On a [Standard Architecture](/fast_data/architecture.md#standard-architecture), the SVC aggregates single view into records by reading projection changes documents and querying the mongodb database multiple times: based on the complexity of this strategy and the number of projections involved, this could require a variable range of replicas and resources to use.
+On a [Standard Architecture](/fast_data/architecture.md#standard-architecture), the SVC aggregates single view into records by reading projection changes documents and querying the MongoDB database multiple times: based on the complexity of this strategy and the number of projections involved, this could require a variable range of replicas and resources to use.

 :::tip Use case